 The primary beneficiary (spouse and dependent children) can get a monthly death pension of a deceased SSS member who had paid at least 36 monthly contributions.
 You get a lump sum if the contributions are lower than that.
 The secondary beneficiaries or dependent parents can receive the pension or lump sum if there are no primary beneficiaries.

-Here are the requirements in claiming the SSS death benefit:
+Here are the requirements for claiming the SSS death benefit:

 - Death Claim Application form